igfasouza/Oracle_AJD_java14/README.md

 ## Oracle ADJ Java 14 example

-This is an simple example of SODA Api with Java 14 Records.
+This is an simple example of SODA API with Java 14 Records.